Theodore-Kelechukwu-Onyejiaku/theodoreBot/README.md

 # For Developers

-Clone repo, run mpm install and start your server
+Clone repo, run npm install and start your server